Tanmay3610/P5/Maze Generator/README.md

-# This is automatic Maze Generator.
+# This is an automatic Maze Generator.

 Algorithm used: